 Bangkok's metro system (MRT) is also good for traveling between the Sukhumvit or Silom districts to reach Hualamphong Train Station.
 It's cheap: tickets cost from 16 THB (US$ 0.50) to 42 THB (US$ 1.20) or 120 THB (US$ 3.50) for a one-day pass and again, the trains run frequently from 6 am to midnight.

-The popular Chatuchak Weekend Market is located at Mo Chit station on the Suhkumvit BTS line and Chatuchak Park on the MRT line.
+The popular Chatuchak Weekend Market is located at Mo Chit station on the Sukhumvit BTS line and Chatuchak Park on the MRT line.

 Bangkok is split in two by the Chao Phraya River, and the west bank (formerly Thonburi) is still home to a pretty extensive canal system.
 One of the best ways (although not necessarily the quickest) to visit sights along the river bank, like the Grand Palace and Wat Pho Temple, is by boat.
 The main pier (Tha Sathon, or Central Pier) connects with the Saphan Taksin BTS station.

-To cross the river, there are countless ferries which run every few minutes all day and into the night, charging just 3 B.
+To cross the river, there are countless ferries that run every few minutes all day and into the night, charging just 3 THB (US$ 0.10).

-Travelling around Bangkok by taxi is surprisingly cheap - sometimes even more so than the Skytrain - plus, it's comfortable, easy and the drivers are usually really friendly.
+Traveling around Bangkok by taxi is surprisingly cheap - sometimes even more so than the Skytrain - plus, it's comfortable and easy, and the drivers are usually really friendly.

-Don't expect your driver to speak English - they may not even know their way around Bangkok.
+Don't expect your driver to speak English.
 An address written in Thai is a good bet to ensure you'll get to the right place!